d3vilh/xray-cloud/README.md

 Under `Pannel Settings` > `Xray Configuration` you can find some additional options.
 Such as block BitTorrent traffic for your Clients or enable Ads Blocking or Family-Friendly for them.
 You can block connections to specific countries from the list like China, Russia, etc.
 In addition you can setup Telegram Bot which will help to manage your Xray Server via Telegram.

+## How to connect.
+The best way is to click on QR-Code icon for desired `Client` and scan it with one of the Client App. listed below.
+Yes, it's that simple.

 # Xray Clients
 Here is the list of Clients you can use with Xray Server.